"What Do You Do?": An Explainer

 An Invitation to Support My Livelihood

-If this inquiry resonates with you, please support its continuity by subscribing to this monthly blog.
-I will share reflections from the communities and initiatives I engage, alongside the questions, tensions, and lessons emerging through practice.
+If this inquiry resonates, please support its continuity by subscribing to this monthly blog.
+I will share updates and reflections from the communities and initiatives I engage, alongside questions, tensions, and lessons emerging through practice.

-If you prefer to make a one-time contribution, please do so here.
+If you prefer a one-time contribution, please do so here.